skip to content

 <script> alert("a short piece of text\nspanning more than one line\nand containing \"double\" & \'single\' quotes"); </script>

-The same approach can be applied in pretty much any situation where PHP needs to pass variables to JavaScript.
+The same approach can be applied in pretty much any situation where PHP needs to insert variables into a JavaScript code block.

-When trying to debug this kind of code you should always check first what's valid in JavaScript (most modern browsers have a built-in debugger for this) and only then see how it can be generated from PHP.
+When trying to debug this kind of code you should always check first what's valid in JavaScript, and most modern browsers have a built-in debugger for this purple.
+Only then see how the working code can be generated from PHP.

 References